-The following discussion and analysis of the consolidated results of operations and financial condition of Aecon Group Inc. ("Aecon" or the "Company") should be read in conjunction with the Company's December 31, 2021 consolidated financial statements and notes.
-This MD&A has been prepared as at March 1, 2022.
+The following discussion and analysis of the consolidated results of operations and financial condition of Aecon Group Inc. ("Aecon" or the "Company") should be read in conjunction with the Company's audited consolidated financial statements and the notes thereto for the year ended December 31, 2022.
+This MD&A has been prepared as at February 28, 2023.
 Additional information on Aecon is available through the System for Electronic Document Analysis and Retrieval ("SEDAR") at www.sedar.com and includes the Company's Annual Information Form and other securities and continuous disclosure filings.